tmichaelreis/rails-book-app/README.md

 # Book Club: a social book list

-This is an application that you can use to make a list of books you've read and would like to read, and view books that other people have read.
+This is an application that you can use to make a list of books you would like to read, and view other users' lists.

-The intended extensions include: rating and reviewing books, following other people's reading lists, sharing messages about books, finding people based on their book interests.
+The intended extensions include: marking books as read, rating and reviewing books, following other users' reading lists, sharing messages about books, finding people based on their book interests, etc.